All PLENARY and ORAL sessions will be held in the Regency Ballroom on Level 3 of the Hyatt Regency.

 - Presentation upload instructions can be found here.

-- Presenters are also REQUIRED to submit an electronic version of their talk at least one day before their presentation to the Speaker Preparation Room (Turner/Dover Rooms, Level 4).
+- Presenters are also REQUIRED to submit an electronic version of their talk at least one day before their presentation to the Speaker Preparation Room (Dover/Tennyson Room, Level 4).
 Files are reviewed, scanned for viruses and loaded onto the appropriate computers in the session rooms.
 Changes to submitted files will not be allowed.

 - Presentations will be given using the computers provided by the MT26 Conference.
 Presenters’ personal computers cannot be used.